 This course is a study of human growth and development.
 Emphasis is placed on major theories and perspectives as they relate to the physical, cognitive, and psychosocial aspects of development from conception to death.
 Upon completion, students should be able to demonstrate knowledge of development across the life span.
+This course has been approved for transfer under the CAA as a general education course in Social/Behavioral Sciences.
+This course has been approved for transfer under the ICAA as a general education course in Social/Behavioral Sciences.
 Classroom Hours (3.00).